perujuice/carbon-footprint-tracker/README.md

 2. **Install Android SDK**
    - Download and install the Android SDK.
-   - Note: You will need the Android SDK for the emulator, even though you won't be using the IDE directly.
+   - Note: You will need the Android SDK for the emulator, even though you won't need IDE directly to run the application (can be done in vsCode).

 3. **Add Flutter to Path**
    - Ensure that Flutter is added to your system path so that the `flutter` commands work properly.